 We know in the real world that markets, food chains and trade do not operate under perfect competition - which is the core assumption to previously used trade models.
 Given the market power of intermediaries, such as large supermarket chains and different sized markets, as well as the multitude of trade agreements the UK and their trading partners can have with other countries, simple country to country perfect competition trade models fail to take these realities into account.
 This novel trade network modelling approach considers trade agreements in a world with imperfect competition.

-As the Brexit transition period ends on 31 December 2020, understanding the impacts of international trade agreements is more vital than ever.
+As the Brexit transition period ended on 31 December 2020, understanding the impacts of international trade agreements is more vital than ever.
 Areas of concern such as tariffs, food standards and the competitiveness of farmers and food chains between trading countries are taken into consideration by the IAFTN model.

-The project was awarded as part of a tender process and will run until the end of 2023.
 The forecasts from this work will be used to inform AHDB reports and these reports can be found at https://ahdb.org.uk/

 Agriculture & Horticulture Development Board